antirez/zx2040/README.md

 3. Add a keymap for the game, editing the `keymaps.h` file using the other keymaps as example.
 4. Recompile the project.
 5. Transfer the new UF2 image to the Pico.

+## Using this emulator for commercial goals

+All the code here MIT licensed, so you are free to use this emulator for commercial purposes.
+Feel free to seel it, put it as example in your boards or whatever you want to do with it. **However please note that the include games are non free copyrighted material**: either use free software games with a suitable license (there are new games developed for the Spectrum, very cool ones: pick the ones with a suiltable license), or if you include the games in this repository in a commercial product **you will be responsible for your actions, not me :)**.

+One thing is the fair-use of redistributing things for free, given that nobody is selling these games anymore.
+But making money with them is a different story I believe.